jfasch/jfasch-home/trainings/material/soup/linux/basics/intro/overview/blocking-io-timer.rst

 * Write to timer chip's registers
 * Hm?
 How many timer chips do I have?

-  * Can I run out of timers?
+  * Can I run out of timers chips?
   * Do I need to write my own "virtualized timer" library where I can multiplex many abstract timers onto a number of physical/hardware timers?
+  * Architectural differences?

 * |longrightarrow| a job for an *Operating System*